How to stop lifestyle creep from eating into your wealth

 It’s what you do now that will determine the comfort of your retirement.
 Remember, the goal in retirement is to maintain the lifestyle you’ve always had.
 But if you suddenly up the ante, you’re going to need more money in retirement to keep your newfound luxury lifestyle.
 But the problem is that lifestyle creep saps your nest egg, as you spend your surplus cash flow rather than save it to bolster a more comfortable retirement down the track.

 For the younger savers, it’s your first well-paying job that puts you at risk of lifestyle creep.
+It’s all very exciting when you get that first big paycheck.
 Instead of saving and investing your increase, you might decide to spend it on luxuries instead.
-While you might be walking around in the latest luxury fashion, there’s a downside to your financial future, including lack of money to buy a property, less money in retirement and a HECS debt you can’t shake.
+While you might be walking around in the latest luxury fashion, there’s a downside to your financial future.
+You may struggle to get on the property ladder, have a HECS debt you can’t shake, and ultimately, less money in retirement.

-The easiest way to combat lifestyle creep is to create a budget and segment wants and needs when it comes to your purchases.
-Allocating a set amount of your income to spending, saving and investing is another wise choice, ensuring that no matter what, you have a portion of your money working for you.
+The easiest way to stop lifestyle creep is to live within your means, allocating part of your income to save and invest.
+Create a budget and segment wants and needs when it comes to your purchases.
+Allocate a set amount of your income to spending, saving and investing to ensure that you have a portion of your money working for you.

-Another tool is to get really honest with yourself, assessing what’s more important to you: instant gratification and consumerism or financial freedom?
+Another tool is to get really honest with yourself, assessing what’s more important to you.
+Do you value instant gratification and consumerism or financial freedom?
 Write down your life and money goals and use them as a guide to help you make more conscious spending decisions down the track.
 Your ‘future you’ will thank you for it.

 You may also like